OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/linear_user_defined.rst

 method is named "solve_linear", but you can give it any name by passing in the function or method handle to the "solve_function" attribute.

-Here is a rather contrived example where an identity preconditioner is used by giving the compoennt's "mysolve" method to a LinearUserDefined solver.
+Here is a rather contrived example where an identity preconditioner is used by giving the component's "mysolve" method to a LinearUserDefined solver.

 .. embed-test::